bdurand/lumberjack_rails/README.md

 end
 ```

+### Broadcast Logger

+Rails provides a built-in mechanism for broadcasting log messages to multiple destinations. `Rails.logger` is actually an `ActiveSupport::BroadcastLogger` object wrapping one or more underlying loggers.
+When you call a method on `Rails.logger`, it will call that method on all underlying loggers.
+This can create some problems for methods that take a block since that block could get called once for each logger being broadcast to.
+Only one Lumberjack logger should be added `Rails.logger`.
+If more than one is added, method like `tag` or `context` that take a block will only be called on one of the loggers.

+If you want to send your logs to multiple devices with Lumberjack, you can use the Multi device instead.

+The one place that Rails uses multiple loggers out of the box is in development mode where logs are also sent to the console in addition to the log file.
+This functionality is supported.

 ### Lumberjack Contexts

 Contexts are used in Lumberjack to provide isolation for changes to your logger.
 Within a context block, you can change the log level, progname, or attributes and they will only apply within that block execution.